 First Trust Global Wind Energy is an exchange-traded fund (ETF) focused on investing in wind energy stocks.
 The ETF invests in pure-play wind companies that get at least 50% of their revenue from wind-related activities (60% of the fund) and diversified companies involved in some aspect of the wind energy industry (40% of the fund).

 As of late 2022, it held more than 55 wind energy stocks.
 Of note, its top 10 holdings included Vestas Wind Systems.
 The ETF has a heavy concentration of foreign-listed wind energy stocks; Canadian-listed wind stocks made up the largest country share of its portfolio, at more than 16%.
 The ETF's broad focus across the wind energy sector makes it an ideal option for investors who want to bet on the long-term global growth of wind energy but don't want to select individual wind energy stocks.

 Clean energy is the future, and these companies are leading the way.

 Going green is the future of energy.
 And investing here means you can see some green, too.

 Wind energy should be a good long-term investment

 Wind energy plays an important role in reducing carbon emissions and the long-term impact of climate change.
-Because of that, wind capacity additions should continue rising in the coming years, which should benefit the wind sector.
+Capacity should be added in the coming years, benefiting the wind sector.

 However, it isn’t likely to be a smooth ride.
-Rising steel prices, slowing economic growth, and changing government incentives are all headwinds that could hurt the wind sector in the coming years.
-That's why investors should consider taking a basket approach and investing in more than one wind stock.
-They could purchase an ETF to gain exposure to the broader sector or buy shares in several wind-focused stocks.
-This strategy would help reduce risk and put investors in a better position to benefit from the upside ahead for the wind sector.
+Rising steel prices, slowing economic growth, and changing government incentives could hurt the wind sector in the coming years.
+Investors should consider taking a basket approach and invest in more than one wind stock.
+They can purchase an ETF to gain exposure to the broader sector or buy shares in several wind-focused stocks, reducing risk and putting them in a better position to benefit from the upside ahead for the wind energy sector.